kottans/chernivtsi-frontend-2017/homeworks/browser-api/README.md

 # Browser APIs and Patterns Homework

-You should to implement HTML page with information about lectures from (data source)[https://denis-zavgorodny.github.io/slides-browser-api/homework/data/data.json].
+You should to implement HTML page with information about lectures from [data source](https://denis-zavgorodny.github.io/slides-browser-api/homework/data/data.json).

 **Points:**